-Standard floating point load instructions, authorised by the capability in [ddc](#).
+Standard floating point load instructions, authorised by the capability in ddc.

-CHERI fault exception when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the [mtval2](#) or [stval2](#) TYPE field and the corresponding code is written to CAUSE.
+CHERI fault exceptions occur when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the mtval2 or stval2 TYPE field and the corresponding code is written to CAUSE.